JosephLai241/URS/README.md

 - Rising
 - Search

-***NOTE:*** If you choose to search for something within a subreddit, all the results are returned and you will not be able to specify how many results are returned.
+***NOTE:*** If you choose to search for something within a Subreddit, all the results are returned and you will not be able to specify how many results are returned.

 Once you configure the settings for the scrape, the program will save the results to either a .csv or .json file.